Welcome to Xplore, your essential source of video advertising insight from across APAC, the most diverse region in the world.

 This rise in scale and adoption will likely see vendors double-down on efforts to integrate tech that enables efficient streaming of ads within live events.
 With a host of global sporting events postponed to 2021, it’s sure to be one thing the broadcaster will want to get right.
-This is just one thing that the SpotX server-side ad insertion (SSAI) solution via YoSpace is built for.
+This is just one thing that server-side ad insertion (SSAI) solutions help with.
 SSAI allows for a buffer-less transition from live-streamed content, to an ad, then back to content, providing the same user experience as broadcast TV.

 With studios now reopening and producing the content that has been put on hold, we can expect a load of great content to watch later in the year and early next.
 Distribution will also likely evolve with more movies being released straight into OTT environments.